trex-paxos/trex-paxos-jvm/README.md

 * Commands (aka values) are replicated as byte arrays (supporting JSON, protobuf, Avro)
 * Each command is assigned to a sequential log index (slot)
-* Leaders propose commands using `accept(S,N,V)` where:
+* Once in a steady state, elected leaders send a stream of commands using `accept(S,N,V)` messages where:
   * S: logical log index/slot
   * N: proposal number unique to a leader
   * V: proposed command/value
-* Upon a majority positive response to any `accept` message the value held in that the slot is fixed by the algorithm and will not change.
+* Upon a majority positive response to any `accept` message, the algorithm ensures the value in the slot will not change.

-Whenever a node receives an `accept` message with a higher `N` that it replies to positively, it has promised to reject any further messages with a lower `N`.
-Yes, you read that correctly.
-You expected me to talk about `prepare` messages leading to a promise, yet I led with the little-known subtlety that Lamport only talks about in one video on YouTube.
-You now know the one detail that Lamport said was left out of the 2001 paper but was not left out of his formal TLA+ specification of the algorithm.
-I have intentionally reversed my description of talking about the `accept` first.
-That is how any such complex topic should be taught to engineers.
-First, describe the steady-state mode.
+Nodes promise to reject protocol messages associated with a number lower than the last protocol message that they accepted.
+This means each node stores the highest number it has previously positively responded to.
+Did you expect me to first discuss `prepare` messages leading to a promise?
+I have intentionally avoided explaining the algorithm in the traditional order.
+I am presenting the topic in a way that is natural to engineers rather than the way that is natural to a mathematician.

+If you want to teach this subject, describe the steady-state mode first.
 Then, explain the crash recovery modes.
 Finally, explain the math that proves it's all sound.
 I will skip the math, as you can read the paper for that.

+Did it feel wrong that I lead with the little-known subtlety that Lamport only talks about in one video on YouTube?
+You now know the one detail that Lamport said was left out of the 2001 paper but was not left out of his formal TLA+ specification of the algorithm.

+I have intentionally avoided explaining the algorithm in the traditional started my  my description of talking about the `accept` first.
+I am deliberately making someting complex easier to understand by describing the steady state mode first,  complex topic should be taught to engineers.

 As Lamport specifies the proposal number on (p.
 8):